anthonymobile/njbuswatcher_2020/README.md

 #### maps zoom extent

-- busmap-index.js
-    - fix stacking order of layers, regardless of load sequence
-    - draw with different styles than the smaller maps?

-- busmap-route.js
+- busmap.js
-    - to extent waypoints_json layer
+    - use same for collection.jinja2 and route.jinja2, just pass different *passed_route*
+    - might need to rewrite the API to pass a collection
+        - figure out how to pass through the list of route #s
+        - and then fetch and concatenate the individual route geojsons (probably write another API call, easier to do in python than JS?)

 - busmap-stop.js
+    - might need to be different since we want a single stop
     - limit stop layer to single stop (w/ stops_json source set to '/api/v1/maps?layer=stops&rt=119&stop_id=30189')
     - to extent of stops_json layer

-- busmap-collection.js
-    - figure out how to pass through the list of route #s
-    - and then fetch and concatenate the individual route geojsons (probably write another API call, easier to do in python than JS?)

 #### rewrite tripwatcher.py to watch all NJ